 |Progress Towards Outcome

-Contracts for design and supervsion, and management support (2 packages) have been signed and consulsyltants and are expected to mobilize in February 2014.
-Government is preparing to start groundworks for roads construction.
+Contracts for design and supervsion, and management support (2 packages) have been signed and consultants mobilized in February 2014.
+Government has started groundworks for roads construction.

 |Description of Project Outputs